fabiuslongo/pycaspar/README.md

 eShell: main >
 ```
-Even without entities and Speech-To-Text interfaces definition, a testing can be done as it follows by
+Even without entities and Speech-To-Text interfaces definition, an agent's testing can be done as it follows by
 simulating vocal events:

 ### Waking agent